Kozarac, Sisak-Moslavina County

 Kozarac (Козарац) is a village in central Croatia, in the municipality of Gvozd, Sisak-Moslavina County.
 It is connected by the D6 highway.

+History

+The municipality of Gvozd, within which Kozarac is situated, lies in the historical Kordun region of central Croatia, an area with a large ethnic Serb population.
+During the Croatian War of Independence (1991–1995), the broader Krajina region including the Kordun area came under the control of separatist ethnic Serbs who established the self-proclaimed Republic of Serbian Krajina (RSK).
+On 4 August 1995, the Croatian Army launched Operation Storm, a military offensive to retake the territory then held by the RSK.
+The operation brought Croatian government control back to the area, though it also led to the displacement of a large number of ethnic Serbs from the region.

 Demographics

 According to the 2011 census, the village of Kozarac has 122 inhabitants.
 This represents 41.93% of its pre-war population according to the 1991 census.

 According to the 1991 census, 93.82% of the village population were ethnic Serbs (273/291), 0.34% were ethnic Croats (1/291), 0.34% were Yugoslavs (1/291), while 5.50% were of other ethnic origin (16/291).